rse/dotfiles/README.md

 Abstract
 --------

-This is a very small collection of really essential Unix "dot-files" `~/.xxx`, i.e., opinionated configuration files for the shell environment of a Unix user, based on the absolutely essential [GNU Bash](https://www.gnu.org/software/bash/) shell environment, the [TMux](https://tmux.github.io/) terminal multiplexer, the file pager [Less](http://www.greenwoodsoftware.com/less/), the [Vim](http://www.vim.org/) file editor and the [Git](https://git-scm.com/) distributed version control system.
+This is a very small collection of really essential Unix "dot-files" (`~/.xxx`), i.e., opinionated configuration files for the shell environment of a Unix user.
+This environment is based on the absolutely essential [GNU Bash](https://www.gnu.org/software/bash/) shell environment, the [TMux](https://tmux.github.io/) terminal multiplexer, the file pager [Less](http://www.greenwoodsoftware.com/less/), the [Vim](http://www.vim.org/) file editor and the [Git](https://git-scm.com/) distributed version control system.
 The intention is not an extensive feature configuration, but the bare minimum of an opinionated pre-configuration.

 Overview
 --------

-The particular "dot-files" are:
+The particular Unix "dot-files" are:

 - [dot.bash_login](./dot.bash_login) (`~/.bash_login`): bash(1) login run-command script
 - [dot.bash_logout](./dot.bash_logout) (`~/.bash_logout`): bash(1) logout run-command script